lokesh/lokesh-dhakar/src/notes.md

   <h2 class="title">[Stranger Than Paradise](https://www.youtube.com/watch?v=MwefGellnhk)</h2>
   <div class="meta">1984 | Directed by Jim Jarmusch</div>

-  <p>This indie film has a lot going for it: great acting, unhurried pacing, beautiful framing, and lots of glorious black and white film grain.
-But the slack plot and deadpan style only resonated at a surface level for me.</p>
+  This indie film has a lot going for it: great acting, unhurried pacing, beautiful framing, and lots of glorious black and white film grain.
+But the slack plot and deadpan style only resonated at a surface level for me.

-  <p>I followed up the movie by watching an excellent commentary that discussed the movie's themes of [identity and multiculturalism](https://www.youtube.com/watch?v=0tbenS0F7j4).
-I didn't latch on to these themes when I was watching the movie, but the additional context helped me appreciate some of the specific dialogue and plot choices.</p>
+  I followed up the movie by watching an excellent commentary that discussed the movie's themes of [identity and multiculturalism](https://www.youtube.com/watch?v=0tbenS0F7j4).
+I didn't latch on to these themes when I was watching the movie, but the additional context helped me appreciate some of the specific dialogue and plot choices.

+  ---

   <div class="rating rating-3"></div>
   <div class="revisit"></div>
   <div class="date">Jan.
 4, 2019</div>
 </div>